A ketogenic diet for beginners

 Here are typical foods to enjoy on a ketogenic diet.
 The numbers are net carbs per 100 grams.4 To remain in ketosis, lower is generally better:

 The most important thing for reaching ketosis is to avoid eating too many carbs.
 You’ll probably need to keep carb intake under 50 grams per day of net carbs, ideally below 20 grams.
 The fewer carbs, the more effective.

 Counting carbs can be helpful at first.
 But if you stick to our recommended foods and recipes you can stay keto even without counting.

 Try to avoid

 The numbers are grams of net carbs per 100 grams, unless otherwise noted.5

-This means that on keto you’ll basically need to avoid sugary foods completely, as well as starchy foods like bread, pasta, rice and potatoes.
-Just follow our keto diet advice.
+This means that on a keto diet you’ll basically need to avoid sugary foods completely, as well as starchy foods like bread, pasta, rice and potatoes.
+Also avoid processed foods, and instead follow our keto diet advice.

 What to drink

-So what do you drink on a keto diet?
+So what do you drink on a ketogenic diet?
 Water is the perfect drink, and coffee or tea are fine too.
 Ideally, use no sweeteners, especially not sugar.
 A small amount of milk or cream in your coffee or tea is OK (but beware of caffe latte!).
 The occasional glass of wine is fine too.

 Visual keto diet guides

 For more on specific topics – like what fruits or nuts to eat on a ketogenic diet – check out our popular visual guides:

-Here are two weeks worth of recipes for breakfast, lunch and dinner on a keto diet:
+Here are two weeks worth of recipes for breakfast, lunch and dinner on a ketogenic diet:meal planner tool (free trial).
+Our prepared meal plans include quick & easy, budget and family-friendly weeks, etc.

 How low carb is a keto diet?

 The fewer carbs you eat, the more effective it is for weight loss, appetite suppression and type 2 diabetes reversal, etc. A keto diet is a very strict low-carb diet, containing less than 20 grams of net carbs per day, and thus it is highly effective.

 Here are three possible examples of how low-carb meals can look, based on how many carbs you aim to eat in a day.
 Note that only the left plate is reliably ketogenic: